 Various pieces of training equipment were scattered haphazardly throughout the flat, showing different stages of wear.
 Most of it was old and needed replacing.

+Atriya shucked his pack and threw it carelessly on one of the gear piles.
+Holy shit, that feels good.
+Wearing the ruck for extended periods of time made suffering an inescapable part of the background.
+It blotted all of his thoughts with anger and aggression, which then transformed into his natural state.
 Only after he was done, after that pervasive weight was off, did he feel relief.
 During training runs, he always forgot that an unrelenting press of pain and irritation wasn’t the universal constant.
-When the pack dropped, the intensity of his reprieve never failed to surprise him.
+When he dropped the pack, the intensity of his reprieve never failed to surprise him.

 Ironically, halfway through each training session, he forgot that he was even carrying it.